Uber vs Lyft, which rideshare company is the best to work for?

 Before we dive into how great rideshare jobs are, and which rideshare company pays the best, I just want to mention a few things.

-This becomes even more obvious when some services are completely unavailable in some areas, where in others you can make more than any other service.
+This becomes even more obvious when some services are completely unavailable in some areas, whereas in others you can make more than any other service.

 The most important thing to consider is how much money you can make.
 When RSG contributor Sergio recently covered the Uber vs. Lyft demand in terms of surges/promotions/bonuses, he came down on the side that Uber is better.

-Uber is a clear winner in the ‘which rideshare company pays the best’ debate, especially when it comes to driver promotions.
-This is true whether its in Los Angeles or upstate New York.
-Don’t believe me?
-Check out this video: Who Has The Best Promotions For Drivers?
-Uber Or Lyft?
+⭐️ Uber is a clear winner in the ‘which rideshare company pays the best’ debate, especially when it comes to driver promotions.
+This is true whether it’s in Los Angeles or upstate New York.

 Both Uber and Lyft offer bonuses, but they’re called different things depending on the platform.